techie-joe/mallet/pages/demo.md

 ---
-title: Mallet Demo
+title: Demo Page
-description: Techie Joe's Mallet Demo
+description: Demo page for a Jekyll theme.
+permalink: demo
 ---

-This is a demo page for **Techie Joe’s Mallet** - a Jekyll theme for building websites on GitHub. **Mallet** can help you build website easily.
+This is a demo page for **{{ site.title }}** - a Jekyll theme for building websites on GitHub. **{{ site.nickname }}** can help you build website easily.
 It has everything pre-configured to get you started right away.
 You can write contents in both Markdown and HTML.
 When you commit your code, **GitHub Pages** will build and publish your website from the content of your repository.
 {: .bg-secondary.p-3.text-slategray.text-small }

-<h1 class="hero" id="_hero-title">Write <span class="text-red">a big red</span> hero text</h1>
+# Write <span class="text-red">a big red</span> hero text
+{: #_hero-title.hero }

 ***